-The Latest: Priest highlights work of 5 slain journalists
+The Latest: Memorial services set for 2 slain journalists

 ANNAPOLIS, Md. – The Latest on the Annapolis newspaper shooting (all times local):